 The highest waterfall in Germany!
-In the midst of nature, but nevertheless located right next to the center of Triberg, the amounts of water fall over 163m down.
-However, it has gotten around outside the city limits that there is something to see here.
-Therefore I recommend to come to the evening hour, when less is going on.
+In the middle of nature, but still located right next to the center of Triberg, the amounts of water plummet over 163 meters.
+However, word has spread outside the local borders that there is something to see here.
+Therefore, I recommend coming in the evening or earlier in the morning when there is less going on.

-One of the highlights on the Hermannsweg through the Teutoburg Forest are certainly the imposing Externsteine.
-They are among the most important natural and cultural monuments of the entire Teutoburg Forest.
-But also myths and legends haunt the Externsteine.
-Those who are free from giddiness can also climb the 5 rocks and enjoy a wide panoramic view.
+One of the highlights on the Hermannsweg through the Teutoburg Forest is definitely the imposing Externsteine.
+They are among the most important natural and cultural monuments in the entire Teutoburg Forest.
+But myths and legends also haunt the Externsteine.
+If you are not afraid of heights, you can also climb the five rocks and enjoy a wide panoramic view.

 Information and events around the Externsteine:

-The Urach waterfall is one of the absolute highlights of the Swabian Alb and, with its total height of 87 meters, is one of the highest waterfalls in Germany outside the Alps.
-It is particularly impressive for snowmelt or after heavy rain, because then flows a lot of water.
-Together with the very humid and therefore dense and green forest around you feel almost transported to another world.
-There is a hut directly above the waterfall.
+The Urach waterfall is one of the absolute highlights of the Swabian Jura and, with a total drop of 37 meters, is one of the highest waterfalls in Germany outside the Alps in several stages.
+It is particularly impressive when the snow melts or after heavy rain, because then a lot of water flows.
+Together with the very damp and therefore dense and green forest all around, you almost feel like you are in a different world.
+There is a hut at the top of the waterfall for meals.